 - Vegetable garden upkeep – sustains lodge, students programme, and staff community

 - Indigenous tree nursery

 Need a quote on your airfare to Victoria Falls?
-Please ask a member of the team for our latest prices and special deals.
+Please ask a member of the team for our latest prices.